Green Bay mail carrier of 36 years is celebrated in documentary made by son

 “I started delivering when I was 11 and a half years old, I got a paper route and delivered papers for five years,” he said.

-Now, at 63 years old, he is a letter carrier for the United States Postal Service, and has been for 36 years.
-He has received the million mile award from the post office, saved people who have fallen or had fires in their home, even stopped a police car rolling away.
+Now, at 63 years old, he is a letter carrier for the United States Postal Service and has been for 36 years.
+He has received the million-mile award from the post office, saved people who have fallen or had fires in their homes, and even stopped a police car rolling away.

 He was also the master helmsman on the U.S.S.
 John F. Kennedy naval warship, and received a medal for that, too.